derickmoncado/Quantum/README.md

 -	Handlebars HTML templates with Panini.
 Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials (rejoice), external Handlebars helpers, or external data as JSON.
 -	Sass compilation, prefixing with Autoprefixer, and JavaScript concatenation
 -	Built-in BrowserSync server - this will automatically reload your page when files are changed.
 It also live-injects CSS changes when you save a Sass file.
 This task runs continuously and defaults to localhost.
--	CSS compression, JavaScript compression, Image compression, script concatenation and more.
+-	CSS compression, JavaScript compression, Image compression and more.

 ### How to use